 Written by: Mark Walker | Tollymore Investment Partners

-Asset gathering business objectives and gold-plated cost structures magnify the imperative to grow AuM.
-Investment firms led by marketers rather than investment managers create strategies tailored to what will sell rather than what works .
-Pressures to justify high management fees create an action bias that may be antithetical to good investment outcomes.
+Institutional investment management is broken.
+Asset gathering business objectives and gold-plated cost structures magnify the imperative to grow AUM.
+Investment firms led by marketers rather than investment managers create strategies tailored to what will sell rather than what works.
+Large pools of management fees are required to fund large, expensive, teams designed to convey analytical edge.
+Pressures to justify high management fees discourage investment professionals from acknowledging ignorance or mistakes and create an action bias that is antithetical to good investment outcomes.